-Field Engineer Effective Date Sheep Springs MHA Petroleum Consultants 31 December 2013 Round Mountain MHA Petroleum Consultants 31 December 2013 Florence Solutions Engineering 31 December 2013
+Field Engineer Effective Date Sheep Springs MHA Petroleum Consultants 31 December 2014 Round Mountain MHA Petroleum Consultants 31 December 2014 Florence MHA Petroleum Consultants 31 December 2014

-The Reserves Statement has been compiled by Mr Gerry McGann, Incremental's Managing Director, who is a full-time employee of the company.
+The Reserves Statement has been compiled by Mr Gerry McGann, Incremental's Technical Director.
 Mr McGann is a certified Petroleum Geologist (#5702) with the professional division of the American Association of Petroleum Geologists with more than 40 years of relevant experience.
 Mr McGann has consented to the inclusion of this information in this report.